harineasht/C-Programming-journey/README.md

-💻 C Programming Repository
-💻 Overview

-C programming practice programs

-Created for learning and skill improvement

-Focused on fundamentals and logic building

-💻 Course Guidance

-Mentor - Dr.Daniel Raj

-Instructor - Dr.Balajee Shesadri

-Platform - ETALVIS.COM

-💻 Topics Covered

-Basics of C programming

-Input and output operations

-Decision making concepts

-Looping concepts

-Functions

-Arrays

-Strings

-Pointers

-Modular programming

-💻 Repository Organization

-Programs arranged in folders

-Simple and readable code structure

-💻 Objective

-Practice C programming

-Improve problem-solving skills

-Build strong programming fundamentals

-💻 Language Used

-C Programming

-💻 Author

-Harineash

-💻 Notes

-Programs are for learning purposes

-Executable files ignored using .gitignore

-💻 Acknowledgement

-Represents my continuous learning journey

-Repository will be updated over time
+# ⭐ C Programming Repository

+## ⭐ Overview

+* This repository contains C programming practice programs
+* Created as part of my learning journey
+* Focused on building strong fundamentals and logic
+* Suitable for beginners and intermediate learners

+---

+## ⭐ Course Guidance
+* Mentor - Dr.Daniel Raj
+* Instructor - Dr.Balajee Shesadri
+* Platform - ETALVIS.COM

+---

+## ⭐ Topics Covered

+* Basics of C programming
+* Input and output operations
+* Decision making concepts
+* Looping concepts
+* Functions
+* Arrays
+* Strings
+* Pointers
+* Modular programming
+* Logical problem solving

+---

+## ⭐ Repository Organization

+* Programs are arranged in folders
+* Each folder contains related C programs
+* Code is written in a simple and readable manner

+---

+## ⭐ Objective

+* Practice C programming concepts
+* Improve logical thinking
+* Build strong programming foundation
+* Maintain organized learning material

+---

+## ⭐ Language Used

+* C Programming

+---

+## ⭐ Author

+* Harineash

+---

+## ⭐ Notes

+* Programs are for learning and practice purposes
+* Executable files are ignored using .gitignore
+* Code is kept simple for easy understanding

+---

+## ⭐ Acknowledgement

+* This repository represents my continuous learning in C programming
+* Content will be updated as new concepts are learned